iq-motion-control/iq-module-communication-doc/docs/manual/manual_buzzer_control.rst

 Buzzer Song Volume
 ====================
-If the audio feedback from your module is either too loud or quiet, you can adjust its volume with the Volume Max parameter available in the Control Center's advanced tab.
+If the audio feedback from your module is either too loud or quiet, you can adjust its volume with the Volume Max parameter available in the Control Center's Advanced tab.

 .. image:: ../_static/manual_images/buzzer_song_mp3s_pics/volume_max.png